eozgit/mtd-itsa-compliance-fe/PROGRESS.md

 ## III.
 Frontend Development Progress

-### Current Status: Core Angular App Stable, All 7 Playwright E2E Tests Passing (Login, Register, Business Setup)
+### Current Status: Core Angular App Stable, All 11 Playwright E2E Tests Passing (Login, Register, Business Setup, Auth Guard)

-The Angular application is now compiling, serving, and rendering correctly, including SSR.
-Client-side routing for deep links (`/auth/login`) is also fully functional.
-Playwright is set up, and all 7 E2E tests for Login, Register, and Business Setup components are passing for Chromium.
+The Angular application is now compiling, serving, and rendering correctly.
+Server-Side Rendering (SSR) has been successfully removed, simplifying the application architecture and resolving test environment complexities.
+Client-side routing for deep links (`/auth/login`) is fully functional.
+Playwright is set up, and all 11 E2E tests, including those for Login, Register, Business Setup, and the Auth Guard, are passing for Chromium.
 Firefox and WebKit have been removed from the Playwright configuration as Safari/Firefox compatibility is not a requirement.
 The Business Setup component is fully implemented on the frontend, and its E2E tests are now passing, indicating that the test environment successfully provides the necessary authentication token.

-**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **7 passed tests** (Login, Register, and Business Setup E2E).
+**Last Confirmed State:** `npm run start` serves the Angular app successfully at `http://localhost:4200/auth/login`, rendering the login form. `npm run test:e2e` now shows **11 passed tests** (Login, Register, Business Setup, and Auth Guard E2E).

 ### Completed Tasks: